Tropical degenerations and stable rationality: Tropical calculation of the stable birational volume

 \begin{defi} We say that $g$ is {\em Newton non-degenerate} if, for every face $\delta$ of $\Delta_g$, the scheme $Z^o(g_{\delta})$ is smooth over $F$. \end{defi}

 This definition is due to Kushnirenko (see \cite{kushnirenko} for related notions of Newton non-degeneracy).
 If $F$ has characteristic zero, then it follows from Bertini's theorem that a general Laurent polynomial $g$ with fixed Newton polytope $\Delta_g$ is Newton non-degenerate.
+The notion of Newton non-degeneracy was generalized to subvarieties of arbitrary codimension in algebraic tori by Tevelev in \cite{tevelev}; there these subvarieties are called {\em sch{\"o}n} (see also the proof of Proposition \ref{prop:nondeg}\eqref{it:toroidal} below).

 \begin{prop} Let $g$ be a non-zero Laurent polynomial in $F[M]$.
 Let $\pi\colon X\to \mathbb{P}_{F}(\Delta_g)$ be a proper birational toric morphism.
 Denote by $Y$ the inverse image of $Z(g)$ in $X$. \begin{enumerate} \item The scheme $Y$ does not contain any torus orbit in $X$, and $\pi^{-1}(Z^o(g))$ is schematically dense in $Y$.
 In particular, taking for $\pi$ the identity morphism, we see that $Z^o(g)$ is schematically dense in $Z(g)$.